Cup of Flour

 • 💬 Comments

-I love making these carrot oatmeal cookies for Easter!
-They're a fun spin on more traditional oatmeal cookies with strings of bright orange from the carrots in them and a tasty cream cheese glaze on top.
+I love making these chewy oatmeal cookies for Easter!
+They're a fun twist on more traditional oatmeal cookies with the flavor of carrot cake with cream cheese frosting!
+They're basically a carrot cake in a yummy cookie form!

 Why you'll love this recipe